AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/Overview.md

     -   Ubuntu 12, Ubuntu 14, Ubuntu 16, Ubuntu 18, and later
     -   Windows Server 2012, Windows Server 2016, Windows Server 2019, and later

-For the limits and service quotas of Cloud Assistant, see the "Cloud Assistant limits" section of the [Limits](/intl.en-US/Product Introduction/Limits.md) topic.
+For more information about the limits and service quotas of Cloud Assistant, see the "Cloud Assistant limits" section of [Limits](/intl.en-US/Product Introduction/Limits.md).

 ## Terms